franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

-## mSpaces Have Further Potential
+## mSpaces' Further Potential

 However, this has just been the beginning.
-See each mSpace as a representation your windows rather than just some general space where your windows are placed.
+See each mSpace as a representation of your windows rather than just some area where your windows are placed.
 For instance, you can have two mSpaces with the same windows in different sizes and positions.
-Or you can have the same Notes, Calendar, Finder or Safari window on two, more, or all of your mSpaces.
+Or you can have the same Notes, Calendar, Finder or Safari window on two, three, or all of your mSpaces.

-To create representations of windows, press your 'ctrl' and 'shift' keys simultaneously and additionally press the key corresponding to the mSpace you would like to create a reference of the currently active window on, for instance, '3'.
-In case you would like to adjust the modifier keys, add the following line to your 'init.lua':
+To create representations of windows, press the 'ctrl' and 'shift' modifiers simultaneously and additionally press the key corresponding to the mSpace you would like to create a reference of the currently active window on, for instance, '3'.
+In case you would like to adjust the modifiers, add the following line to your 'init.lua':

 ```lua
   ...